Vintage Baseball Card Sales Numbers and the Topps Monopoly

-With the announcement of Topps going public again, I wanted to take a look back at the early days of Topps as a card company, particularly the Federal Trade Commission decision regarding a complaint made against Topps Chewing Gum, Inc alegging unfair competition methods in gaining control of the baseball card picture industry.
+Today, I wanted to look back at and share information from the early days of Topps as a card company, particularly the Federal Trade Commission decision regarding a complaint made against Topps Chewing Gum, Inc., alleging unfair competition methods in gaining control of the baseball card picture industry.

-As you can see in the image above, the court dismissed the case on April 30, 1965, for insufficient evidence.
+As you can see in the image above, the court dismissed the case on April 30, 1965, because there was insufficient evidence.

-While there is a lot of legal jargon, attempting to allege a “monopoly in the manufacture and distribution of baseball picture cards, in commerce,” what I find equally fascinating, as a collector, is the reporting of sports card sales numbers from Topps, Bowman, Goudey, and Fleer found in the complaint.
+While the complaint uses a lot of legal jargon to allege a “monopoly in the manufacture and distribution of baseball picture cards in commerce,” as a collector, I find equally fascinating the reporting of sports card sales numbers from Topps, Bowman, Goudey, and Fleer.

 First Goudey Sales: